The Trabuc caves in the Cévennes

 To go even further (provided you’re in good physical condition), try the ” underground safari ” tour for 4 hours of discovery off the beaten track.
 A journey to the center of the earth you won’t soon forget!

 After this refreshing break, set off to discover the beautiful town ofAnduze.
-This typical Cévennes village is packed with treasures, from its castle and towers to its religious monuments and numerous fountains.
+This typical Cévennes village is packed with treasures, including its castle and towers, its religious monuments and its many fountains.

 Another must-see nearby is the bamboo grove at Anduze.
-The only one of its kind in Europe, it features a forest of giant bamboos, a labyrinth, a Japanese garden, a water garden, etc.
+This site, the only one of its kind in Europe, allows visitors to stroll through a variety of areas, including a forest of giant bamboos, a labyrinth, a Japanese garden, a water garden, etc.

-For a timeless ride, take the Cévennes steam train from Anduze to Saint-Jean-du-Gard.
-Restored by rail enthusiasts, the train traverses the magnificent Cévennes countryside (with a possible stop at the Bamboo Grove).
+For a timeless ride, board the Cévennes steam train, which passes through the Bambouseraie and links Anduze to Saint-Jean-du-Gard.
+Restored by rail enthusiasts, the train crosses the magnificent Cévennes countryside (with a possible stop at the bamboo grove).

 Camping near the Trabuc caves

-Le Castel Rose campsite in Anduze combines relaxation with the discovery of the region’s jewels.
-Near the 4-star campsite, discover 8 major UNESCO sites (the Pont du Gard, Arles, the Canal du Midi, the Causses and Cévennes massif, etc.).
+Le Castel Rose campsite in Anduze combines relaxation with discovery of the region’s jewels.
+Near the 4-star campsite, discover 8 major UNESCO sites (Pont du Gard, Arles, Canal du Midi, Causses and Cévennes Massif, etc.).

 In an idyllic riverside setting, stay in a quality mobile home rental or on one of the spacious camping pitches, some of which have private sanitary facilities.

 To keep you entertained during your vacation, the campsite has a water park with a heated swimming pool.
 The little ones can also have fun at the kids’ club or during sports and leisure activities.
-Evening entertainment includes karaoke, dancing and games.
+Evening entertainment includes karaoke, dancing, games and more.

-Book an unforgettable vacation at the Castel Rose campsite in Anduze.
+Book an unforgettable vacation at camping Castel Rose in Anduze.
 Between camping activities, visits to local sites and comfortable accommodation, young and old will be delighted.
 One stay won’t be enough to discover all the wonders of the Gard!